Houdini 20.5 Nodes Copernicus nodes

 Blur Scale

-When computing the average of a region, the size of the region is scaled by this factor.
-Making this small will cause it to select a sharper source area, but use the larger area for determining standard deviation.
-Making this large increases the blur effect but doesn’t affect which quadrant is picked.
+When computing the average of a region, this is the amount to scale the size of the region.
+Lower values select a sharper source area, but use the larger area to determine the standard deviation.
+Higher values increase the blur effect but don’t affect which quadrant is picked.

 Blend to Blur

-A value of 0 will pick the average from the region with smallest standard deviation.
-A value of 1 will average the averages, so effectively just perform a larger blur.
-Values inbeteween adjust the weighting, increasing the weight of areas with large standard deviations.
+A value of 0 picks the average from the region with the smallest standard deviation.
+A value of 1 averages the averages, which effectively performs a larger blur.
+Inbetween values adjust the weighting, increasing the weight of areas with large standard deviations.

 Separation

-The four regions are offset by the radius, causing them to not overlap.
-Adjusting separation scales this offset - a value of 0 will cause them to all sample the same location, causing this to be a box blur.
-Values over 1 will have them sampling dislocated areas of the image.
+The amount to scale the offset of the four regions, which is determined by the Radius.
+A value of 0 makes all the regions sample the same location, causing this to be a box blur.
+Values over 1 make the regions sample dislocated areas of the image.

 Inputs